 HPFS organizes the disk using a B+tree approach.
 This approach guarantees that a file will be found in three seeks to the disk.
 The root of the tree is the super block, which points to the spare block and the root FNODE.
 All the directories and files on a disk partition depend on the root FNODE.
 Directory FNODEs are the branches of the tree; file FNODEs are the leaves.
-Directory FNODEs or to file FNODEs; file FNODEs point to the file allocation information.
+Directory FNODEs can point to other directory FNODEs or to file FNODEs; file FNODEs point to the file allocation information.